MahmoudIbrahims/Assistant_Generate_text_from_images/readme.md

-# Image Description and Translation with LLaVA Model
+# Image Description with LLaVA Model and Translation to Arabic

-This project demonstrates how to use the LLaVA model for generating image descriptions and translating them.
+This project demonstrates how to use the LLaVA model for generating image descriptions and translating to Arabic with Google translation.
 The application processes an image, generates a textual description in English, and translates it to Arabic.
 The project involves loading an image, processing it, creating prompts for the model, generating a response, and translating the response.

 ## Features